 Indicates Matter Stricken

 Indicates New Matter

-Sponsors: Senators Massey, Senn, Young, Climer, Turner, Rice, Verdin, Cash, Campsen, Shealy, Goldfinch, Grooms, Gambrell, Peeler, Talley, Gregory, Hembree, Campbell and Cromer
+Sponsors: Senators Massey, Senn, Young, Climer, Turner, Rice, Verdin, Cash, Campsen, Shealy, Goldfinch, Grooms, Gambrell, Peeler, Talley, Gregory, Hembree, Campbell, Cromer and Bennett

 Document Path: l:\s-res\asm\021conv.sp.asm.docx